IBM/cp4apps-hub/Appsody_Cert_Criteria.md

+## Note: Appsody applications stacks have been deprecated and will be archived soon.

 # Certification criteria for Appsody application stacks

 This document describes the criteria an Appsody application stack must implement to be considered a certified application stack.